 At various times of the season, we are able to grow spinach, silver beet, a huge variety of lettuces, beans, spring onions/scallions, watercress, cherry tomatoes, snow peas, broccoli, carrots, beetroot, zucchini, artichokes, rhubarb, asparagus, raspberries, New Zealand cranberries, blueberries, grapes, red & black currants, apples and potatoes.

 Our herb gardens provide us with all of our microgreens and garlic and some of our own basil, onions, coriander, parsley, sage, thyme, mint, chives, fennel and rosemary and edible flowers.
-In this way, we can ensure there’s something on the table every night direct from the garden.
+In this way, we can ensure there’s something on your plate, every night, direct from the garden.

 Throughout the property many New Zealand native species have been planted to help restore the waterway area and to complement the ornamental gardens around the lodge and cottages.
 These native species provide important food sources and habitat for native birds.
 When the flax is in flower, you will see many Tui’s drinking their nectar, Kereru enjoying the Kowhai flowers and seeds and Weka’s scurrying through the grasses.
 The New Zealand falcon and Australasian harrier can often be seen soaring around the river willows and grazing paddock.

-Our guests are encouraged to wonder through our gardens and enjoy the aromas and vistas.
+Our guests are encouraged to wonder through our gardens and enjoy the fresh scents and panoramic vistas.
 There is garden furniture throughout the property for you to take your time to sit and enjoy.
-If you would like to learn more about the gardens or particularly sustainable floristry and perhaps make yourself a fresh hand tied bouquet or floral crown, please let us know and we will book you a session with Kylie, our muliti talented farmer florist.
+If you would like to learn more about the gardens or particularly sustainable floristry and perhaps make yourself a fresh hand tied bouquet or floral crown, please let us know and we will book you a session with Kylie, our multi-talented farmer florist.